raspberrypilearning/make-crumble-robot-head/en/step_7.md

 The first section of this code sets the variable values, which direct the angle rotation of the servo.
 Then, the second section gives the servo a sequence of rotations and pauses.

-You will keep the first section exactly as it is and just change the sequence.
+Keep the first section exactly as it is and just change the sequence.

 ![First and second code sections](images/sequence_sections1and2.png)